 Sharing rooms (multiple travelers per room) is not required, but can definitely help with your overall budget for the trip.
-There is a maximum allowable cost per room of $120, regardless of the number of people in the room.* If the price per room will be over that amount, you must email the Director of Business Affairs at email@example.com and make an Exception Request.
-Her approval of the exception must be printed and submitted along with the payment paperwork.
+There is a maximum allowable cost per room of $120, regardless of the number of people in the room.* If the price per room will be over that amount, you must receive approval prior to booking.
+Please consult with Barb Meng for assistance.

 *An exception to this rule is if the hotel is serving as the host site for the conference and the price per night is above $120.
 In this case, an Exception Request is not required, but proof that the hotel is the conference host site is required.